Actions

 Toggle Stealth Mode

 This action has no settings.
-It toggle the Toolfish Tray Icon from visible to invisible.
-By default this is setup with the hotkey Ctrl-Alt-Shift-F12.
+It toggles the Toolfish tray icon from visible to invisible.
+By default this is setup with the hotkey Ctrl+Alt+Shift+F12.

 Why activate stealth mode?
 Some people prefer not to have their tray cluttered with an icon or don't wish people to be able to modify Toolfish settings.

 Be aware that depending on your country and local laws it may be illegal to monitor employee keystrokes without notifying them.
-Stealth mode completely hides Toolfish so if you have keystroke/applications run logging on this is something you may need to check.
+Stealth mode completely hides Toolfish so if you have keystroke/application logging on this is something you may need to check.

 Open/Hide Toolfish Toggle